jacobvsdanniel/pubmedkb_web/README.md

   - Look up relations and evidence sentences for entity or entity pair
   - Specify an entity by name and/or ID

-Requirements
+Requirements for the disk version of full dataset
-  - Disk: 2GB (for the 1/10 dataset)
+  - Disk: 13GB
-  - Memory: 6GB (for the 1/10 dataset)
+  - Memory: 13GB
   - CPU: 1 thread

 Dependencies